ArkerLabs/event-sourcing-nestjs/README.md

 ## Example
-You can find a working example [here](https://github.com/ArkerLabs/event-sourcing-nestjs-example).
+You can find a working example using the Materialized View pattern [here](https://github.com/ArkerLabs/event-sourcing-nestjs-example).

 ## TODOs
-* Use snapshots, so we can reconstruct the DB faster.
+* Use snapshots, so we can reconstruct the aggregates faster.